What Damage can a Leaking Roof Cause?

 What may seem like a minor leak on the ceiling from your attic or roof, may actually be a small leak that can quickly turn into a big problem.
-It’s Important to know how to tell if a house has water damage from roof leaks and how to find the water damage.
+Water damage causes rotting and makes the roof more susceptible to leaks in the future.
+Other signs of roof water damage include cracked shingles, granule filled gutters, amongst more.
+Because of this, It’s Important to know how to tell if a house has water damage from roof leaks and how to find the water damage.
 These tips will help you solve and prevent future roof and water damages in your home.

 It’s been reported, from Water Damage Defense, that approximately 14,000 people in the US experience a water damage emergency at home or work each day, and that 98% of basements in the US will experience some form of water damage.
 Not only is it imperative to identify the damage, but what you can do to resolve the problem and any other potential blows to your budget.